Top 10 Best Portable Air Pump for Car Tires in 2019 (Expert Review and Buyer’s Guide)Reading Time: 11 minutes

 The ordinary pump lifts a fluid from one point to another without affecting its pressure.
 An inflating pump or compressor on the other hand, is a machine that besides lifting a gas from one point to another, it squeezes it so that it’s delivered at a much higher pressure than it was.
 With this, the compressed gas can be used to inflate things like tires, balls, boats and so on.

-Though it may need more power than an equivalents standard pump, being portable, means that the compressor has optimized features so that a small mobile size can serve your needs.
+Though it may need more power than an equivalent standard pump, being portable, means that the compressor has optimized features so that a small mobile size can serve your needs.

 When it comes to selecting the best portable air pump for your car tire without prior experience, it’s easy to get lost in the specifications, ratings, dimensions, and all.
 However, with proper guidance, you will know what to look out for and you’ll soon realize that you don’t have to be a techie to separate wheat from chaff.

-Here are some of the factors to consider when selecting a car tire pump:
+Here are some of the factors to consider when selecting the best air pump for car tires:

 (i) The power source